AstroMeters/Fireworks2023/README.md

 # Project: Measurement of optical spectras from fireworks

 > [!NOTE]
-> The measerument was conducted during the New Year's Eve 2023.
+> The first measerument was conducted during the New Year's Eve 2023.
 Project is currently in early stage of data analysis.

 ## Introduction